triSYCL/triSYCL/tests/README.rst

 - ``BOOST_COMPUTE_INCPATH``

-The tests based on the Makefile are using LLVM LIT, not the CMake ones, using ``ctest``.
-When using the Makefile tests, you need to specify where is LIT.
+The tests based on the Makefile are using LLVM_ LIT_, not the CMake ones, using ``ctest``.
+So, when using the Makefile tests, you need to specify where is LIT_.
 For example with:

 .. code:: bash